adrianjhpc/cirrus-website/status/index.md

 #### 2 April 2019: 0900 Cirrus issues ####

-Cirrus is presently running at reduced capacity.
-We are investigating and will provide more information shortly.
+Due to a site-wide power outage early this morning, Cirrus is presently running at reduced capacity.
+We are working to reboot the affected nodes and restore full service as soon as possible.

 ### Recent Issues
 #### 1 April 2019: Cirrus issues ####